 While for-profit companies may have private owners or stockholders who have invested money to gain equity, co-op members build ownership of the company over time with each electric bill they pay.
 The capital credits system is the way members’ ownership stake is tallied, and it is how any excess revenue (which would be profit in a for-profit company) is returned to members fairly.

 While each co-op has slightly different ways of handling capital credits, it is a time-tested system for sound fiscal management of an organization with so many member-owners.

 How TVEC Capital Credits Work

 Members purchase electricity from TVEC.
 It sounds simple, but your monthly bill buys more than electricity.
-It is an investment in our shared electrical grid throughout the TVEC service area, covering the rural areas in parts of five counties.
+It is an investment in our shared electric grid throughout the TVEC service area, covering the rural areas in parts of six counties.

 At the end of each year, if the company has received revenue above its expenses, that amount is recorded as additions to each member’s capital credits account.
 The amount accrued to each member is based on how much electricity was purchased for the year.
 Over time, each member’s equity grows, and your investment allows for the co-op’s continued operation, line upgrades and repairs, equipment purchases and new technology.

 At the discretion of the TVEC Board of Directors, when financial conditions allow, members are paid back a portion of their capital credits balance.
 Capital credit retirement typically focuses on refunding the oldest credits.
 In this way, as time goes by, ownership of the company is transferred to newer members, and legacy members are repaid their equity in the company.

 Your Investment Comes Back To You